-Thursday, 15 September:
+Thursday, 15 September

-09:30 Welcoming Words:

-Carmen Garcimartin-Montero, Vice-dean for International and Institutional Relations, Law School, University of A Corunna and Patricia Faraldo-Cabana, University of A Corunna, Chair of the organising committee.
+09:30: Welcoming words.
+José M. Busto-Lago, Dean of the Law School, University of A Corunna, and Patricia Faraldo-Cabana, University of A Corunna, Chair of the organising committee.

-09:45 General Introduction:

-José A. Brandariz-García / University of A Corunna, Spain.
-Russell Hogg / Queensland University of Technology, Australia Máximo Sozzo / National University of the Litoral, Argentina. (academic chairs).
+09:45: General Introduction.
+José A. Brandariz-García, University of A Corunna, Spain, Russell Hogg, Queensland University of Technology, Australia, and Máximo Sozzo, National University of the Litoral, Argentina (academic chairs).

-10:00 Plenary session: The Prison and the Factory Revisited: Penality and the Critique of Political Economy / Dario Melossi / University of Bologna, Italy.
+10:00: Plenary session: "The Prison and the Factory Revisited: Penality and the Critique of Political Economy", Dario Melossi, University of Bologna, Italy.